 - iTEP (minimum 3.7)

 If you are transferring from a college or university within the United States, successful completion of at least 2 full semesters of academic coursework (24 credit hours) with a cumulative GPA of at least 3.0 may be a sufficient demonstration of English proficiency.

 Students applying from high schools in the United States, or from English-medium high schools outside the United States, may have waivers of this testing requirement considered on a case-by-case basis.

 4. One letter of recommendation

-At least one letter of recommendation, preferably from a teacher, is required.
+At least one letter of recommendation, preferably from a teacher, is recommended.

 5. Personal Statement

 Tell us a little about yourself!
 The personal statement should be about one page long, detailing your interest in SUNY Geneseo and your major of choice.

 The financial statement of support is required before an I-20 will be issued but does not necessarily have to be submitted at the time of application.

 8. SAT or ACT scores are not required for international applicants